renyuanming/hats/README.md

 ## Introduction
 HATS is a distributed key-value store that provides a holistic and automatic task scheduling framework.
-This is the repo contains the source code for the HATS prototype, scripts for running the experiments.
+This is the repo contains the source code for the HATS prototype, YCSB benchmark tool, and the scripts used in our USENIX FAST'26 paper: [Holistic and Automated Task Scheduling for Distributed LSM-tree-based Storage](https://www.usenix.org/conference/fast26/presentation/ren).

 - `clients/`: includes the implementation of the HATS client, which is based on the [DataStax Java Driver for Apache Cassandra, v3.0.0](https://github.com/apache/cassandra-java-driver/releases/tag/3.0.0) and the benchmark tool [YCSB-0.17.0](https://github.com/brianfrankcooper/YCSB/releases/download/0.17.0/ycsb-0.17.0.tar.gz).
 - `server/`: includes the implementation of the HATS server and the baselines, which are all based on [Apache Cassandra 5.0](https://github.com/apache/cassandra/releases/tag/cassandra-5.0-beta1).
 The Raft library is based on [sofa-jraft](https://github.com/sofastack/sofa-jraft).
 - `scripts/`: includes the scripts for running the experiments, which are implemented based on shell scripts and Ansible.

+## Artifact Evaluation Instructions

+For FAST'26 AE reviewers, please refer to the [Artifact Evaluation Instructions](./AE_INSTRUCTIONS.md) for details.

 ## Prerequisites

 ### Testbed

 As a distributed KV store, HATS requires a cluster of machines to run.
-We recommend using a cluster of 12 machines, where 10 machines are used as storage nodes and 2 machines are used as client nodes.
+We recommend using multiple machines for both server nodes and client nodes to fully evaluate the performance of HATS.
+For example, we a cluster of 12 machines, where 10 machines are used as storage nodes and 2 machines are used as client nodes in the paper.

 ### Dependencies
 - For Java project build: openjdk-17-jdk, openjdk-17-jre, ant, ant-optional Maven.